madanyc/workfront-learn.en/help/workfront-goals/manage-your-goals/align-your-goals.md

 ---
 title: Goal Alignment in [!DNL Workfront Goals] Explained
-description: Learn how to navigate the [!UICONTROL Goal Alignment] page in [!DNL Adobe Workfront Goals].
+description: Learn how to navigate the [!UICONTROL Goal Alignment] page in [!DNL   Goals].
 activity: use
 feature: Workfront Goals
 type: Tutorial